The arguments for and against privatising the NHS

 Choices for patients

 What’s more, the experience from the US suggests that a fully private system gives choice only to well-off people.
-Brill warns that the 42 million Americans with no health insurance have “little choice of hospitals [and] no choice of the drugs that they have to buy or the lab tests or CT scans that they have to get”.
+Brill warned in 2013 that the 42 million Americans with no health insurance have “little choice of hospitals [and] no choice of the drugs that they have to buy or the lab tests or CT scans that they have to get”.
 He adds: “They are powerless buyers in a seller’s market where the only sure thing is the profit of the sellers.”

 A fresh start